VIKASWARE/Credit-EDA/README.md

 ◾ When a client applies for a loan,there are four types of decisions that could be taken by the client/company):

- Approved:The Company has approved loan Application
+ Approved:The Company has approved loan Application.

  Cancelled:The client cancelled the application sometime during approval.Either the client changed her/his mind about the loan or in some cases due to a higher risk of the client he received worse pricing which he did not want.